Editor’s note: This post was originally published on 6/15/17 and has been updated for accuracy and comprehension.

 While we were using LinkedIn for a client, we were struggling to generate a significant number of leads each month.
 The results were pretty disappointing, with only a handful of leads coming in.

 Because of their niche, LinkedIn was the obvious choice, but it just wasn’t working.

 Gary Vaynerchuk’s speech at Inbound16 inspired us (our entire team was there!).

 He talked about how the cost of LinkedIn ads was several times higher than Facebook ads, and B2B companies were making a mistake and ignoring the Facebook platform.

 We gave Facebook a go and the results were phenomenal!
 The average number of leads per month increased from a handful to 50+.

-The good news is, you’re probably one step ahead of competitors just because you’re investigating how to generate new leads.
+The good news is, you’re probably one step ahead of your technology industry competitors just because you’re investigating how to generate new leads.

 By attracting prospects that are truly interested in what you have to offer, you’ll build a solid sales funnel.